 How We’re Helping

-The U.S. Fish and Wildlife Service (FWS) is currently developing the Arctic refuge’s long-term management plan, the Comprehensive Conservation Plan (CCP).
+The U.S. Fish and Wildlife Service (FWS) is currently revising the Arctic refuge’s long-term management plan, the Comprehensive Conservation Plan (CCP).
 One of the key recommendations of the CCP could be for Congress to formally designate the refuge’s coastal plain a wilderness area.
 Such a designation would keep the coastal plain intact and protected from harmful human activities, including oil and gas development.

 When the Obama administration asked the public what they thought about protecting the Arctic National Wildlife Refuge, the response was loud and clear—more than 860,000 comments came in asking the FWS to recommend that Congress designate the refuge’s coastal plain a wilderness area.
-Together with our partners at the Animal Rescue Site, Care2 and Change.org, Defenders of Wildlife supporters generated 315,000 of these actions.
+Together with our partners at the Animal Rescue Site, Care2 and Change.org, Defenders of Wildlife supporters generated 315,000 of these comments.